walt-er/react-starterpack/README.md

-#React Starterpack
+# React Starterpack

-An empty project for starting new React apps
+An empty project for starting new React apps.
+Includes configuration for Webpack, Babel, ESLint, Stylelint, and Editorconfig.

 `npm start`: lint code and start webpack dev server (watch), serve from `/dist` `npm run build:dev`: lint code and build into `/dist` with dev linting options, includes sourcemaps